 Wealth Gains from Tracking Stocks: Long-Run Performance and Ex-Date Returns

-This paper studies the long-term wealth effects of tracking stocks.
-We examine the long-run performance of tracking stocks, parent stocks, and the combined firm following the issue of tracking stocks.
-We also examine the long run performance of firms prior to tracking stock announcements.
-Using matching portfolios as benchmarks and calculating p-values based on an empirical distribution of mean BHERs via boostrapping, we find none of the long-run performance is significantly different from benchmark returns.
-We also investigate the ex-date returns for firms issuing tracking stocks.
-We find a significant ex-date abnormal return of 3.12%.
-Overall our study suggests that the wealth gains due to the announcement effect are permanent and underestimate the total wealth gains from the issue of tracking stocks.
+We examine the long-run performance of the tracking stocks, the parent stocks, and the combined companies following the issue of tracking stock, as well as the performance of the firms prior to the tracking stock issue.
+Our results indicate that the long-run performance is not significantly different from benchmark portfolio returns.
+Investigation of the ex-date returns for firms issuing tracking stocks reveals a significant mean ex-date abnormal return of 3.12 percentage points.
+The results suggest that the wealth gains due to the announcement effect are permanent, and they underestimate the total wealth gains from the tracking stock issues.

 Keywords: tracking stock, ex-date returns, long-run returns, restructuring